Scott Smith (speedway rider)

 Scott Anthony Smith (born 29 September 1972) is a former motorcycle speedway rider from England.

 Speedway career

-He rode in the top tier of British Speedway from 1990 to 2009, riding for various clubs.
+Smith rode in the top tier of British Speedway from 1990 to 2009, riding for various clubs.
 He was crowned British Junior Champion in 1992.

-In 1995, he was part of the Cradley Heathens four that won the Premier League Four-Team Championship, which was held on 6 August 1995, at the East of England Arena.
+In 1995, Smith was part of the Cradley Heathens four that won the Premier League Four-Team Championship, which was held on 6 August 1995, at the East of England Arena.

 Smith reached the final of the British Speedway Championship in 1997.
 In 1999, he was part of the Sheffield four that won the Premier League Four-Team Championship, which was held on 29 August 1999, at the East of England Arena.